isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 </ul>
 <p>The Government continually reviews and enhances our marriage and parenthood
 support in response to feedback gleaned through our surveys and engagements.</p>
-<p>Government-Paid Paternity Leave (GPPL) doubled from 2 to 4 weeks, on a
+<p>For example, to help parents manage the costs of child-raising, the Baby
+Bonus Scheme has been progressively enhanced over the years, and most recently at Budget 2023.</p>
+<p>In addition, we have strengthened measures to help parents manage their
-voluntary basis, and Unpaid Infant Care Leave has also doubled from 6 to 12 days per parent per year, starting from 1 January 2024.
-During the 2024 National Day Rally, Prime Minister Lawrence Wong has also announced that the two weeks of voluntary Government-Paid Paternity Leave (GPPL) will be made mandatory from 1 April 2025.
-A new Shared Parental Leave (SPL) Scheme will also be implemented in two phases from 1 April 2025, starting with 6 weeks of parental leave to be shared between both parents from 1 April 2025.
-This will increase to 10 weeks to be shared between both parents from 1 April 2026.</p>
+work and family commitments.
+Since 1 January 2024, Unpaid Infant Care Leave was doubled from 6 to 12 days per parent per year.
+Since 1 April 2025, to encourage greater shared parental responsibility, mandatory Government-Paid Paternity Leave (GPPL) was increased to four weeks, and the new Shared Parental Leave (SPL) Scheme was also introduced, on top of parents’ maternity and paternity leave entitlements.
+The new SPL will be implemented in two phases, starting with 6 weeks of paid parental leave to be shared between both parents, for parents of babies born from 1 April 2025, and increasing to 10 weeks for parents of babies born from 1 April 2026.</p>
-<p>In addition, measures are in place to help parents manage their work and
-family commitments.
-For example, the Tripartite Guidelines on FWA Requests will come into effect on 1 December 2024 to require employers to properly consider employees’ formal FWA requests, and encourage both sides to have constructive discussions to work out FWAs that are mutually beneficial.
+<p>Apart from legislated leave provisions, the Tripartite Guidelines on Flexible
+Work Arrangement Requests (TG-FWAR), which came into effect on 1 December 2024, requires employers to properly consider employees’ formal Flexible Work Arrangement (FWA) requests, and encourage both sides to have constructive discussions to work out FWAs that are mutually beneficial.
 The Tripartite Standards on Work-Life Harmony and Unpaid Leave for Unexpected Care Needs were also established in 2021 and 2018 respectively, to highlight good employment practices that all employers are recommended to implement at their workplace.</p>
 <p>More details on all the support measures can be found at&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/mpbooklet</a>&nbsp;and&nbsp;
 <a rel="noopener noreferrer nofollow" target="_blank">madeforfamilies.gov.sg</a>.
 Parents may also use the Family Support Calculator
 in the LifeSG app, to find out how much benefits they can receive.</p>